okfn-brasil/serenata-de-amor/CONTRIBUTING.md

 If you plan to use Neo4j in your analysis and you don't have it installed, the easiest way to put it running is using `Docker`.
 If you prefer to install in a traditional way, please refer to Neo4j website for more information about [installation steps](https://neo4j.com/).

-In case you are running Serenata de Amor using Docker, then you already have a Neo4j container up and running.
-However, if you are using Serenata de Amor outside Docker, you need to run `$ docker-compose up -d neo4j` to start the container.

-To stop it just run `$ docker-compose down neo4j`.
-The data stored in Neo4j will be stored in folder `serenata-de-amor-instalation-path/data/neo4j/data`.

 Please refer to `2017-02-12-marcusrehm-neo4j-guide` and `2017-02-12-marcusrehm-neo4j-example2` notebooks for more information on how to use it.

 Neo4j integration in Jupyter notebooks is based on Nichole White's work.
 It can be found [here](https://github.com/nicolewhite/neo4j-jupyter).